Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Preliminaries

 \subsection{Resource theory}

-In general formulations of resource theories, the basic ingredients are \textit{objects}, that may feature a specific resource, as well as operations among those objects \citep{duarte2018resource, coecke2016mathematical}.
-Objects without (and operations incapable to create) any resource are called \textit{free}.
+In general formulations of resource theories, the basic ingredients are \textit{objects}, that may feature a specific resource, as well as operations among those objects~\cite{duarte2018resource, coecke2016mathematical}.
+Objects without any resource, and operations incapable to create them are called, respectively, free objects and free operations.
 Free operations define a pre-order: if an object $o$ can be freely transformed into $o'$, then $o$ must have at least the same amount of resources as $o'$.
 This pre-order, in turn, must be respected by any monotone aiming to quantify the resource.

-For the present work, we consider contextuality in any fixed prepare-and-measure scenario $\mathbb{B}$ as the resource, following Ref. \citep{duarte2018resource}.
+For the present work, we consider contextuality in any fixed prepare-and-measure scenario $\mathbb{B}$ as the resource, following Ref.~\cite{duarte2018resource}.
 Thus, we are interested in considering the objects as $B \in \mathbb{B}$, while the set of free objects is naturally defined by the polytope $NC(\mathbb{B})$.
-One important set of free operations is arguably understood as pre-processing preparations or measurements, together with a post-processing of the measurement result \citep{duarte2018resource}.
+The set of free operations defining the resource theory we consider is the set of pre-processing preparations or measurements, together with a post-processing of the measurement results~\cite{duarte2018resource}.

 \begin{dfn} Given a scenario $\mathbb{B}:= \left(|J|,|I|, |K|, \mathbb{E}_{\mathbb{P}}, \mathbb{E}_{\mathbb{M}}\right)$ we define the set of free operations $\mathcal{F}$ as the set of maps $T:\mathbb{B} \to T(\mathbb{B})$ such that